fbpx

 In some rare instances, retinal detachment happens despite excellent laser treatment.
 This issue can arise if there are new tears and strong traction develops on the retina which makes the condition worsen.

-Your retina specialist will carefully monitor your eye post-treatment to ensure you respond as expected to the retinal repair
+Your retina specialist will carefully monitor your eye post-treatment to ensure you respond as expected to the retinal repair.

 Managing Retinal Detachment Repairs